 Garbage Disposal Broken?
 Here’s Why

-Garbage disposal repair is a fairly common kitchen plumbing issue, and it’s often one homeowners can address themselves.
-Keep in mind that just because a garbage disposal has stopped working doesn’t necessarily mean it has to be replaced.
+Garbage disposal repair is a fairly common kitchen plumbing issue, and it’s often one homeowner can address themselves.
+Keep in mind that just because garbage disposal has stopped working doesn’t necessarily mean it has to be replaced.

 Often, you can identify the problem by listening to the sound, or lack of sound, your disposal is making.
 Just remember, whenever you’re making any kind of garbage disposal repair, resist the urge to stick your hand in the disposal.